0xFableOrg/0xFable/docs/architecture.md

-(Side note: verifiable randomness (VRF) oracles are another solutions, but they're only really practical insofar that they don't add latency to the game, which is the case because they work via request & response, and so require to wait for one extra block.)
+(Side note: verifiable randomness (VRF) oracles are another solutions, but they're only really practical insofar that they don't add latency to the game, which is the case because they work via request & response, and so require to wait for at least one extra block — they're also not available for appchains.)

 Note that "randomness" is not the only important property here.
 We also need (1) to ensure players can't predict randomness multiple actions in advance (which would let them know in advance every